OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/stateview/stateview.md

 ## Background ##

-StateView software provides data-viewing tools for the HydroBase database, when HydroBase is installed on the computer.
+StateView software provides data-viewing tools for the HydroBase database, when HydroBase is attached locally on the computer.
+See instructions for [local HydroBase attachment](http://opencdss.state.co.us/hydrobase/index.html).
 The software was developed to facilitate researching data for modeling, as a companion to TSTool and StateDMI, which are used to automate data processing.

 The [online CDSS Tools](https://dnrweb.state.co.us/cdss/) now provide features to view HydroBase data and StateView is currently not actively maintained or developed.